Three candidates vie for two seats on Cape council

-CAPE ELIZABETH — Political newcomer Aaron Mosher is taking on two incumbents, Caitlin Jordan and Penny Jordan, in the Cape Town Council race this fall.
+CAPE ELIZABETH — Political newcomer Aaron Mosher is taking on incumbents Caitlin Jordan and Penny Jordan in the Cape Town Council race this fall.

 There are two seats available on the town’s governing board, but no contest for two open seats on the School Board, as incumbent Kimberly Carr is running for re-election and Philip Saucier is seeking the seat being vacated by Susana Measelle Hubbs.

-There is no also contest for the one seat open on the Portland Water District Board of Trustees, where Matthew Beck of South Portland is seeking re-election.
+Incumbent Matthew Beck of South Portland is running unopposed for the open seat on the Portland Water District Board of Trustees.

 Absentee ballots are available now through Oct.
 31. Polls will be open from 7 a.m. to 8 p.m.
 Nov.
 5 at Cape Elizabeth High School.
 Contact the Town Clerk’s Office at 799-7665 for more information, including registering to vote.